 We live in the time between the first and second coming.

-As a result, we are responsible to solemnly testify and warn our hearers that this Jesus, whom we crucified, God has made both Lord and Christ.
+As a result, we are responsible to solemnly testify.
+To warn our hearers that this Jesus, whom we crucified, God has made both Lord and Christ.
 He has made two promises:

 - He will save all who repent of their rebellion and call on His name to save them